Leaking While Running… Nerding Out On The How And The Why

 Some general biomechanics tips for running and improving pelvic floor function:

-Avoid continuously contracting abs, pelvic floor, glutes to a high degree and holding them there (think whole body muscle guarding).... the muscles of the core will not be able to absorb and react to load when they are constantly in a shortened state.
+Avoid continuously contracting abs, pelvic floor and glutes to a high degree and holding them there (think whole body muscle guarding).... the muscles of the core will not be able to absorb and react to load when they are constantly in a shortened, contracted state.

-Line your ribcage over your pelvis.
+Line your rib cage over your pelvis.
 Think about a slight forward trunk lean.
 What can help with this?
-You can gaze about 20ft in front of your body at your path ahead vs. gazing at the horizon while you run.
-When we are lined up this way, we optimize the pressure system between the diaphragm and the pelvis.
-We also have much more access to our glutes in this position so we are propelling ourselves forward vs. pulling ourselves forward with our hamstrings.
+You can gaze about 20ft in front of your body at your path ahead vs. gazing at straight ahead while you run.
+When we are lined up this way, we have much more access to our glutes (butt muscles) in this position so we are pushing ourselves forward vs. pulling ourselves forward.
 Glute muscles are best friends with the pelvic floor so by engaging the glutes we are supporting the pelvic floor.

 Work on striking the ground more with your mid-foot than your heel.
 (See above forward trunk lean).
-This will allow for less ground reaction force and thus less force that the pelvic floor has to counteract.
+This will allow for less force through our pelvis.

 Focus on gentle right to left trunk rotation.
 You can imagine you have a flood light on your breast bone.
 As you run, the flood light is slightly shining right and left (as opposed to consistently straight forward).
-Trunk rotation allows for disbursement of force, and again, less force downwards that the pelvic floor has to counteract.
+Trunk rotation allows for your whole body to work, and again, less force down on the pelvic floor.

 Make sure you’re not holding your breath!
 It’s important that we can continue breathing through our diaphragm.
 One tactic can be to inhale for 2 steps then exhale for 2 steps.
 There are many different breathing techniques so you will want to find the one right for you.